-Just about every part on a vehicle can fail if it's subjected to extreme temperatures and our bumpy roads.
+Just about every part of a vehicle can fail if it's subjected to extreme temperatures and bumpy roads.
 However, this is particularly true of electrical components.
 Vibrations and extreme temperature swings cause electrical connections to loosen and degrade, which eventually leads to failure.

 Contamination is another common failure mode for electrical components.
 A connector can loosen due to vibration and/or extreme temperatures (see above), and then once the connection is loose dirt and water can get inside.
 Dust and water can also penetrate seals and gaskets as they age.

 The best way to prevent contamination is to periodically inspect all your connections, and keep your vehicle clean.
 Of course, that can be easier said than done.